Skip to content Skip to footer

 K is for Kate who was struck with an axe

-Thus, when we come to these unsung murderesses, they are nowhere as vicious as the Moors Murders couple, or others Gorey may have encountered through his voracious reading, like Gesche Gottfried, an early 19th century, German serial killer who poisoned fifteen people — including her parents, her twin brother, her children, and her husbands, or Darya Nikolayevna Saltykova, an 18th-century Russian noblewoman, who hired young women, then brutally beat and tortured them so badly that more than one hundred of them died at her hands.
-Nor where the eponymous murderesses as famous as Lizzie Borden— sadly, they were completely neglected until Gorey brought them up.
+Thus, when we come to these unsung murderesses, they’re nowhere as vicious as the Moors Murders couple, or others he may have encountered through his voracious reading., Found amongst his well-read library was the tale of Gesche Gottfried, an early 19th century, German serial killer who poisoned fifteen people, including her parents, her twin brother, her children, and her husbands.
+Also the story of Darya Nikolayevna Saltykova, an 18th-century Russian noblewoman, who hired young women, then brutally beat and tortured them so badly that more than one hundred of them died at her hands.
+None of the twelve eponymous murderesses Gorey conjured as achieved the fame as Lizzie Borden, another subject of Gorey’s drawings and a tale he knew well.
+They were, sadly, completely neglected until Gorey thought to showcase them for our delight.

 Lighten Up

-Gorey was no more obsessed with death than anyone who follows the daily news, reads detective books, or likes scary movie.
-Like its obverse side, life, it’s an exciting, dramatic event that makes a good story.
-Fatalities, indeed, abound in his writings, but are not the only elements.
-He has many, many other tools on his bench to work with.
-There is rhythm, rhyme, and wordplay.
+But Gorey the man was no more obsessed with death than one who follows the daily news, likes detective books, or scary movie, regardless of his chosen subject matter.
+Death is an exciting, dramatic event in every life that makes a good story.
+The fatalities that abound in his writings, are only elements on which he applies the many, many other tools on his bench to work with.
+Gorey masterfully employes rhythm, rhyme, and wordplay.
 He uses misdirection, hints at buried ideas, and makes us gasp in surprise at his non sequiturs.
 His art is enriched with action, mood, and place.
 He is adept at character.
-We know who and what they are in his works.
+We recognize the characters in his books, and appreciate the roles they play.

 The one pervasive component in most of his ingenious art is humor— sly and dry.
-It doesn’t make fun of death; it eases the fear of it, and one of his often-used modes of humor is parody of literary forms.as typified by The Gashlycrumb Tinies and Neglected Murderesses.
+It doesn’t make fun of death; it eases the fear of it.
+And one of his often-used modes of humor is parody of literary forms,as typified by both The Gashlycrumb Tinies and Neglected Murderesses.

 Gorey’s calamitous content contrasts so powerfully with his catchy two-line rhyming and solemn, etching-like illustrations, that it’s hard to hold back a chuckle of recognition at the audacity of this twist on the classic children’s genre.

-Similar to The Gashlycrumb Tinies, Neglected Murderesses’ morbid subject matter is tamed by quirky names for people and places, like:
+Similar to The Gashlycrumb Tinies, Neglected Murderesses’s morbid subject matter is tamed by quirky names for people and places, like:

 and